syncfusion-content/uwp-docs/uwp/Scheduler/Appointments.md

             schedule.Appointments = scheduleAppointmentCollection;

 {% endhighlight %}

+* Appointment that lasts for an entire day (exact 24 hours) will be considered as an all-day appointment without setting the `IsAllDay` property.
+For example: From 06/29/2020 12:00AM to 06/30/2020 12:00AM.
+* In an all-day panel of the day, week and work week views, the AllDay appointments are ordered and rendered based on the start date-time of the appointment, followed by the time duration and `IsAllDay` of the appointments respectively.

 ### All-Day Appointment Panel
 All-day appointment doesn't block out entire time slot in SfSchedule, rather it will render in separate layout exclusively for all-day appointment.
 It can be enabled by setting `ShowAllDay` property of `SfSchedule`.